halcyondazer/continuwuity-compose-caddy/README.md

-# Below config is not done yet!
+# Script is done, its generated configs has beenbtested and work. documantation soon™

 parts and ideas based on https://github.com/linkpy/c10y-livekit-docker-compose